The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Connectivity of Single-tier Network

 \emph{where}

 \end{theorem}

 Similarly, the result in Theorem~\ref{thm:CP1_cont_8region} improves that in Theorem~\ref{thm:CP1_cont}.
 For the case where $\tilde{p}_c$ is small, it follows from Theorem~\ref{thm:CP1_cont_8region} that $p_c \geq 4 \tilde{p}_c$, where the factor 4 arises from the number of the main regions $\mathds{R}^2_{(2)}, \mathds{R}^2_{(4)}, \mathds{R}^2_{(6)}, \mathds{R}^2_{(8)}$ in the partition of the plane (see Fig.~\ref{multi_region}).
-The factor 4 reflects the tightening of the lower bound on $p_c$ due to the partition approach, omitting the relatively small reduction on $\tilde{p}_c$ due to the approach.
+The factor 4 reflects the tightening of the lower bound on $p_c$.
 In general, increasing the number of regions in the partition leads to a more accurate approximation of the blockage-free region (see Fig.~\ref{sysmodel}(a)) and hence an increasingly tighter lower bound on $p_c$.